kentstone84/StoneChain/LAUNCH.md

 ```
 7/ Open Source (MIT License)

-GitHub: github.com/KentStone/simplechain
+GitHub: github.com/KentStone/stonechain

 Star it.
 Fork it.
 Use it.
 Never touch LangChain again.

+Built like a rock.
 Zero dependencies.
-Zero excuses.
-Just works. 🚀
+Zero excuses. 🪨
 ```

 ### Reddit (r/LocalLLaMA, r/Python, r/MachineLearning)

-**Title:** I built a LangChain replacement with ZERO dependencies (800 lines of code)
+**Title:** I built a LangChain replacement with ZERO dependencies (800 lines of code) 🪨

 **Body:**
 I got tired of LangChain's 200+ dependencies, 50MB install, and abstraction hell.

-So I built SimpleChain - everything you actually need from LangChain in one Python file.
+So I built StoneChain - everything you actually need from LangChain in one Python file.

 Features:
 - All major LLM providers (Anthropic, OpenAI, Groq, Mistral, DeepSeek, Ollama)